Raymond Felton: Charlotte Bobcats (2005–2010)

-The Bobcats even put more pressure on Felton by drafting DJ Augustin in the 2008 draft.
+The Bobcats even put more pressure on Felton by drafting D. J. Augustin in the 2008 draft.
 The Bobcats hired coach Larry Brown to be their head coach.
 However Felton regressed in scoring, assists and FG%.
 The Bobcats dealt Richardson and began to rebuild once again.
 The Bobcats missed the playoffs and hadn't made the playoffs since being created in 2004.

 During the 2009 off-season, Felton was a restricted free agent.
 However, he did not sign a contract offer with another team and returned to Charlotte for one more season after signing the qualifying offer on September 23, 2009.
 During the 2009 season, the Bobcats had their most successful year.
 However, Felton did not; he saw his assist and scoring numbers drop to their lowest point since his rookie season.
-Felton however raised his FG% to a career-high 46% and improved his stroke from the three-point line, shooting 38.5%.
+Felton, however, raised his field goal percentage to a career-high 46% and improved his stroke from the three-point line, shooting 38.5%.
 In March, Michael Jordan became the majority owner of the Bobcats.
 The Bobcats added Stephen Jackson and Tyson Chandler via trades, and Tyrus Thomas and Larry Hughes late in the season.
 The Bobcats made the playoffs for the first time in franchise history.
 In the playoffs, Felton averaged 11.8 points per game, 2.5 rebounds per game and 5 assists per game.
 The Bobcats were swept out of the playoffs, and Felton became a free agent at the end of the season.